-- Minimal Distress: A slight increase in work of breathing with no wheezing or stridor evident. - Moderate Distress: A considerable increase in work of breathing with wheezing and/or abnormal breath sounds evident. - Severe Distress: Extreme work of breathing (retractions) with a decreased LOC. - A. Perform Initial Treatment / Universal Patient Care Protocol and follow the proper protocol for medical management based on clinical presentation. - B. If heart rate is <130 in adults or <150 in pediatrics: - 1.
-Administer Albuterol 2.5 mg combined with Ipratropium Bromide (Atrovent®) 0.5 mg (Combi-Vent / Duo-Neb) with oxygen 8 10 LPM.
-If Ipratropium Bromide (Atrovent®) is contraindicated or the patient is a pediatric, administer Albuterol only. - 2.
+- Minimal Distress: A slight increase in work of breathing with no wheezing or stridor evident. - Moderate Distress: A considerable increase in work of breathing with wheezing and/or abnormal breath sounds evident. - Severe Distress: Extreme work of breathing (retractions) with decreased lung sounds or decreased lung compliance, inability to speak in full sentences, and/or lethargy. - A. Perform Initial Treatment / Universal Patient Care Protocol and follow the proper protocol for medical management based on clinical presentation. - B. If patient is in moderate distress and heart rate is <130: - Administer Albuterol 5.0 mg combined with Ipratropium Bromide (Atrovent®) 0.5 mg (Combi-Vent / Duo-Neb) with oxygen 8 10 LPM.
+If Ipratropium Bromide (Atrovent®) is contraindicated, administer Albuterol only. - 2.
 Reassess vital signs and lung sounds. - 3.
 If distress is unrelieved and patient appears severe (tripod, semi-Fowler's): - a.
 Expedite transport and consider ALS backup. - b.
-Administer a second dose of Albuterol 2.5 mg combined with Ipratropium Bromide (Atrovent®) 0.5 mg (Combi-Vent / Duo-Neb) with oxygen 8 10 LPM per Medical Command.
-If Ipratropium Bromide (Atrovent®) is contraindicated or the patient is a pediatric, administer Albuterol only. - c.
-If distress continues and patient is less than 35 years of age and has no history of cardiac disease or hypertension, consider administration of Epinephrine 1:1000, 0.3 mg per MCP order.
+Administer a second dose of Albuterol 5.0 mg combined with Ipratropium Bromide (Atrovent®) 0.5 mg (Combi-Vent / Duo-Neb) with oxygen 8 10 LPM per Medical Command.
+If Ipratropium Bromide (Atrovent®) is contraindicated, administer Albuterol only.

+If distress continues and patient is less than 35 years of age and has no history of cardiac disease or hypertension, consider administration of Epinephrine 1:1000, 0.3 mg IM per MCP order.